-Our emphasis is to work on municipal and communal land, working in schools, farms, fields, parks, and recreational areas.
-We undertake to perform an in-depth analysis of individual community requirements with every project; thereby ensuring that each individual community obtains maximum value-our aim being to determine the most beneficial methodology that will get the community and land growing functionally
+Our emphasis is to work on existing forests, in disturbed environments, on municipal and communal land, working in schools, farms, fields, parks, and recreational areas.
+We undertake to perform an in-depth analysis of individual land and community requirements with every project; thereby ensuring that each project obtains maximum value – our aim being to determine the most beneficial methodology that will get the community and land growing functionally.

 Greenpop Eden Festival of